Pulmonology is an area of medicine that focuses on the health of the respiratory system. Pulmonologists treat everything from asthma to tuberculosis.

 - pleural biopsy to remove a small tissue sample from the pleura, which is the membrane that surrounds your lungs

-- pulmonary function test to see how well your lungs are working
+- pulmonary function test, a breathing test to see how well your lungs are working

 - pulse oximetry test to determine the oxygen saturation level in your blood

-- thoracentesis to remove air or fluid from around your lungs
+- chest tube to remove air or fluid from around your lungs

 - bronchoscopy to examine your airway and determine if you have any issues in your trachea, lower airways, throat, or larynx

-- sleep study to help them diagnose sleep disorders, such as sleep apnea
+- sleep study to help diagnose sleep disorders, such as sleep apnea

 If you’re having any unusual symptoms, you should meet with your primary care doctor.
 They will perform a medical exam and assess your overall condition.
 They may refer you to a pulmonologist if you: